DaniXmir/GlassVr/README.md

 # GlassVr
-glassvr is an openvr driver/server that let you use XR/AR glasses with 6dof and even stereoscopic 3D in steamvr, while steamvr isn't really designed for a "headset" like this, they work surprisingly well in it
+glassvr is an openvr driver that let you use XR/AR glasses with 6dof and even stereoscopic 3D in steamvr, while steamvr isn't really designed for a "headset" like this, they work surprisingly well in it

 i only tested the driver on my vitrue pro xr but it should work no problem on other glasses like xreal etc

+there are 2 thing you will need to download,
+1. server: copies one of you'r controller/tracker position and rotation and applies it to the glasses
+2. driver: tells steamvr what to display in you'r glasses

 there are 4 different driver you can choose from,
 <table border="1">